 Across most of America, the African American and Hispanic communities comprise "most of the minority".
 We're not totally sure that's a term, but it's an accurate reflection of the state of race in America.

 Asians are a "minority of the minority", generally.
+But not everywhere.

-And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups — Chinese, Filipino, and Indian being the three largest sub-groups.
+And, unlike African Americans that fall under one group in the Census, Asian Americans have many sub-groups -- Chinese, Filipino, and Indian being the three largest sub-groups.

-So, what how does the Asian population stratify across Virginia?
-Which cities and towns in Virginia have seen the greatest increase in their Asian population?
+So, what how does the Asian population stratify across virginia?
+Which cities and towns in virginia have seen the greatest increase in their Asian population?

-- Herndon (Photos | Jobs)
+- Herndon (Photos | Homes For Sale)

-- Fairfax (Photos | Jobs)
+- Fairfax (Photos | Homes For Sale)

-- Vienna (Photos | Jobs)
+- Vienna (Photos | Homes For Sale)

-- Blacksburg (Photos | Jobs)
+- Blacksburg (Photos | Homes For Sale)

-- Manassas Park (Photos | Jobs)
+- Manassas Park (Photos | Homes For Sale)

-- Falls Church (Photos | Jobs)
+- Falls Church (Photos | Homes For Sale)

-- Leesburg (Photos | Jobs)
+- Leesburg (Photos | Homes For Sale)

-- Charlottesville (Photos | Jobs)
+- Charlottesville (Photos | Homes For Sale)

-- Virginia Beach (Photos | Jobs)
+- Virginia Beach (Photos | Homes For Sale)

-Herndon took the number one over all spot for the largest Asian in Virginia for 2018.
-17.59% of Herndon identify as Asian.
+Which city in virginia had the largest Asian population?
+Herndon took the number one over all spot for the largest Asian in virginia for 2020.
+17.92% of Herndon identify as Asian.

 Read on below to see how we crunched the numbers and how your town ranked.

-To see where Virginia ranked as a state on diversity, we have a ranking of the most diverse states in America.
+To see where virginia ranked as a state on diversity, we have a ranking of the most diverse states in America.

-We still believe in the accuracy of data — especially from the census.
-So that's where we went to get the breakdown of race across Virginia.
+We still believe in the accuracy of data -- especially from the census.
+So that's where we went to get the breakdown of race across virginia.

-That lead us to the Census's most recently available data, the 2012-2016 American Community Survey data from the US Census.
+That lead us to the Census's most recently available data, the 2014-2018 American Community Survey data from the US Census.